-277 Intro to Poetry Writing
+Intro to Creative Nonfiction Writing

-Practice in writing poetry and study of the craft of poetry in a friendly environment, using contemporary models.
-Students will learn a variety of literary terms and techniques and will receive helpful feedback from peers and professor during workshop.
+Students in this course will study and practice the craft of fiction in a supportive workshop environment.
+Class members will learn a variety of literary terms and techniques through readings and craft exercises, and will receive helpful feedback from peers and professor during discussion of original works of fiction.
+This section of Intro to Fiction Writing will focus on reading and writing both flash fiction and short stories.
+Writers with all levels of creative writing experience are welcome, including beginners.
 Satisfies the Minor in Creative Writing requirement.